-- 1. As regards the Code of Ethics (excluding section C thereof regarding the directors of the Group's companies), the Unit shall have the following main powers: - d) Promote the dissemination of the content of the Code of Ethics, in accordance with the general guidelines of the Compliance Unit of IBERDROLA, S.A. and of the SP Unit and encourage an understanding thereof and compliance therewith among their professionals, suppliers and other Stakeholders. - e) Submit to the SP Unit of any queries or concerns that are raised in relation to the content or application of or compliance with the Code of Ethics for the interpretation thereof, that are unable to be reasonably resolved by the Unit itself. - f) Adopt and incorporate into its internal rules and regulations the behavioural procedures and protocols approved by the Compliance Unit of IBERDROLA, S.A. or by the SP Unit in order to ensure compliance with the Code of Ethics or, where appropriate, approve its own procedures and behavioural protocols for the aforementioned purpose.
+- 1. As regards the Code of Ethics (excluding section C thereof regarding the directors of the Group's companies), the Unit shall have the following main powers: - d) Promote the dissemination of the content of the Code of Ethics, in accordance with the general guidelines of the Compliance Unit of IBERDROLA, S.A. and of the SP Unit and encourage an understanding thereof and compliance therewith among their professionals, the members of their supply chain and other Stakeholders. - e) Submit to the SP Unit of any queries or concerns that are raised in relation to the content or application of or compliance_with the Code of Ethics for the interpretation thereof, that are unable to be reasonably resolved by the Unit itself. - f) Adopt and incorporate into its internal rules and regulations the behavioural procedures and protocols approved by the Compliance Unit of IBERDROLA, S.A. or by the SP Unit in order to ensure compliance with the Code of Ethics or, where appropriate, approve its own procedures and behavioural protocols for the aforementioned purpose.

 - 2. In order to promote the dissemination of the content of the Code of Ethics among the professionals of the Company, and supported by the division in charge of the human resources functions, the Unit shall include training and internal communication activities in its annual activities plan, and in accordance with the following, that: - a) Training initiatives shall be communicated to the division in charge of the human resources function for the coordination thereof, if appropriate, pursuant to the provisions of the general training activities plan. - b) Internal communication initiatives shall be communicated to the division in charge of this function for implementation, if appropriate, pursuant to the provisions of the corresponding communication plan. - 3.
-The Unit shall be supported by the division in charge of the procurement function in the dissemination of the content of the Code of Ethics among the suppliers. - 4.
+The Unit shall be supported by the division in charge of the procurement function in the dissemination of the content of the Code of Ethics among the members of the supply chain. - 4.
 Proposals for the external dissemination of the Code of Ethics among the other Stakeholders of the Company shall be sent by the Unit to the division in charge of the communication function within the Company for assessment thereof and possible inclusion in the communication plan at the Group level in accordance with the general priorities and objectives established in each case. - 5.
 As applicable, the Unit shall promote the dissemination of the content of the Code of Ethics within its purview through the divisions in each case assuming the functions of human resources, procurement and communication, as appropriate, in accordance with the general guidelines that have been established by the Compliance Unit of IBERDROLA, S.A. and the SP Unit, taking into account the particular features applicable in the countries or territories in which it does business, and in the businesses carried out by the Company.

 Article 5.
-Powers regarding the Effectiveness of the Compliance System and relating to the Internal Reporting and Whistleblower Protection System a) establish the basic elements of the structure and operation of the Company's Compliance System, annually evaluate the effectiveness thereof, as well as the overall effectiveness of the compliance systems of the Company and of the companies directly or indirectly controlled thereby (the "Controlled Companies"), in this latter case for purposes of preparing the report provided for in Article 8.2.
+Powers regarding the Effectiveness of the Compliance System and relating to the Internal Reporting and Whistleblower Protection System companies directly or indirectly controlled thereby (the "Controlled Companies"), in this latter case for purposes of preparing the report provided for in Article 8.2.